docker/docs/docker-for-windows/index.md

 Experimental features are not appropriate for production environments or workloads.
 They are meant to be sandbox experiments for new ideas.
-Some experimental features may become incorporated into upcoming stable releases, but others may be modified or pulled from subsquent Betas, and never released on Stable.
+Some experimental features may become incorporated into upcoming stable releases, but others may be modified or pulled from subsequent Betas, and never released on Stable.

 On both Beta and Stable releases, you can toggle **experimental mode** on and